Tscubii/win11-intel-mac/README.md

 Then we boot from the USB and install Windows 11.

 1. Restart the Mac, hold Option, and select EFI Boot
-    * If there's two, select the rightmost one
 2. Proceed with the installation
     * `WinPE-Helper.bat` loads drivers so that the Mac hardware is recognized within Windows Setup